 Expands greatly on the original.

-Smooth sign wave amp type tremolo that dials up to a square choppy pulse.
-Speed, Depth, Level and "Range" switch.
+Smooth sine wave amp type tremolo that dials up to a square choppy pulse.
+Speed, Depth, Level and speed "Range" switch.

 Muff variant made by Honer in the Mid 70's.